astrohart/MFR/MFR.Solutions.Providers/README.md

-If the argument of the `pathname` parameter does not refer to a folder that exists on the disk, then this method does nothing.
+If the argument of the `pathname` parameter does not refer to a folder that exists on the file system, then this method does nothing.